Multichannel Quantum Defect Theory with Numerical Reference Functions: Applications to Cold Atomic Collisions: Verification

-In figure.\ref{scattering-length-res}, we show the variation of $a_s$ as a function of magnetic field $B$.
-This figure clearly demonstrates resonance near the magnetic field $15.4$ mT.
-The experimentally observed Feshbach resonance of $^{85}$Rb was reported at $15.5$ mT \cite{burnett}.
-So, our result is very close to the experimental value.
-In figure.\ref{tmatrix}, we plot the square of absolute value of $T-$matrix as a function of energy in kelvin for the different values of $B$.
-Near magnetic field B$ = 15.4$ mT i.e near the resonance, the value of $|T|^2$ approaches its maximum value of 4 implying that the phase shift goes through $\pm \pi/2$ and thus establishing the occurrence of FR.
+Left hand panel of Figure~\ref{fig:res+tmat} shows the variation of the scattering length $a_s$ as a function of the magnetic field $B$.
+A resonance is observed near $B=15.4$~mT, in excellent agreement with the experimentally reported value of $15.5$~mT~\cite{burnett,nygard}.
+In the right hand panel of Figure~\ref{fig:res+tmat}, we plot the squared magnitude of the $T$-matrix as a function of collision energy for several values of $B$.
+Near the resonance field, $|T|^2$ approaches its maximum value of $4$, indicating that the scattering phase shift passes through $\pm\pi/2$, thereby confirming the occurrence of a Feshbach resonance.